kadena-io/pact/docs/en/pact-reference.rst

 Keyset definition
 ^^^^^^^^^^^^^^^^^

-`Keysets <#keysets>`__ are customarily defined first, as they are used to specify admin authorization schemes for modules and tables.
+`Keysets <#confidential-keysets>`__ are customarily defined first, as they are used to specify admin authorization schemes for modules and tables.
 Definition creates the keysets in the runtime environment and stores their definition in the global keyset database.

 .. _moduledeclaration: